2022 Seoul ePrix: History

 The Seoul ePrix was set to return for the 2022-23 Formula E season on 20 and 21 May 2023, but renovation works to the Jamsil Stadium meant that the event would not be able to take place, and it was replaced by the Cape Town ePrix.
+The track was later left off the calendar for the 2023–24 Formula E season.